ARMmbed/mbed-os-5-docs/docs/Build_Tools/mbed_CLI/mbed_CLI.md

 To get started with mbed OS using our command line interface (mbed CLI), we're going to build a program called Blinky to blink an LED on your board.

-The mbed CLI is designed so that you can easily work on code in your desktop.
-It lets you clone code, compile it, pull and push it, as well as carry out other operations.

 ## Installing mbed CLI

 ### Requirements